Foreign travel advice

 Make sure you get the correct visa for the purpose of your visit.
-As well as tourist visas, there are other visa categories for different types of visitor.
+As well as tourist visas, there are other visa categories for different types of travellers.

 If you are entering Cuba as a tourist, you will need to get a tourist card before you travel.